RostislavBerezhnoy/GPB-microfrontends/README.md

-# Webpack 5 Module Federation GPB Test with React/Typescript
+# Webpack 5 Module Federation GPB Test with React/Typescript [in dev]

 This project consist of four pieces, a host app `gpb_container` and three remotes `gpb_test1` `gpb_test2` `gpb_test3`.